dashbitco/flow/README.md

 ## Installation

-Flow requires Elixir v1.3.
+Flow requires Elixir v1.5 and Erlang/OTP 19+.
 Add `:flow` to your list of dependencies in mix.exs:

 ```elixir
 def deps do